MahmoudHegazi/myadmin_ver2.7/README.md

 ## Download Only version 2.7

-## How to login
+## How to setup:
+* use largon
+* in phpMyadmin import database file included inside the app root dirctory (myadmin_db_ver2.7) create the db with name (myadmin)
+* login in user and pass:
-username: mmasokdoa
+* username: mmasokdoa
-password: mmasokdoa
+* password: mmasokdoa

 # please read how to use APP before download it